Gut Health Gurus Blog

 Intermittent fasting

-Intermittent fasting (IF) is a method of dieting that restricts the time in which you eat and do not eat, allowing your body to adequately burn through the calories consumed during your last meal.
+Intermittent fasting (IF) is practised for weight management and its potential metabolic effects.
 IF is commonly used for weight loss and weight management and has a huge range of potential health benefits such as lowering insulin, promoting cell repair and preventing cardiovascular disease.
 Popular fasting methods include:

 The 16/8 Method: This involves fasting for 16 hours of the day and only eating within an 8-hour window.